 Threats to Pangolins

-- In China, pangolin scales are thought to be a cure-all (there’s no evidence of this, by the way) - scales are made of kerotin, the same as our fingernails
+In some areas, e.g. China, pangolin scales are thought to be a cure-all (there’s no evidence of this, by the way) - scales are made of kerotin, the same as our fingernails

 The other problem pangolins have is....